Section 508 Self-Evaluation

 In order to make non-text elements (3) (such as images, multimedia objects, logos, photographs, artwork, Java applets, or other types of web page content that cannot be reduced to ASCII text) readable by some of the assistive technologies - such as screen readers used by people who are blind (4) - it is important to accompany non-text elements with meaningful text labels.
 Assistive technology cannot describe images, but can convey text associated with those images.
 For instance, a screen reader cannot communicate whether an image is a weather satellite photo or a sketch of Abraham Lincoln unless these images are accompanied by meaningful text labels.

 To embed an image into a web page, the designer uses an HTML tag to identify or point to a separate computer file that contains the actual image file.
 These tags can generally be identified by examining a page's HTML source coding.
 Images are usually indicated with an tag.
-Java applets are usually embedded using the
+Java applets are usually embedded using the tag.
+Another tag commonly used to embed these non-text elements is the tag.
+If you notice any of these tags in your HTML source, you likely have non-text elements that require special consideration to ensure that the information they convey is accessible to people with disabilities.
+For instance, the following tag is used to display an image, which is saved in a separate file called "pictureofme.jpg:"

 While a screen reader cannot "look" at an image and identify all of its features, it can read text descriptions of that image.
 The same is true for refreshable Braille displays (5) and other types of assistive technology delivery devices.
 Meaningful text descriptions must accompany non-text elements so that users with disabilities can distinguish important content from merely decorative images.
 There are several ways of providing this textual information so that it can be recognized by assistive technology devices.
 For instance, the tag can accept an "alt" attribute that will enable a web designer to include text that describes the picture directly in the tag.
 Example 3, above, could be modified to include the "alt" description, "this is a picture of me," as follows: